-One of the highlights of the public outreach efforts during the DEIS/DEIR phase of the Regional Connector was the formation of the LTWG.
+One of the highlights of the public outreach efforts during the Draft EIS/EIR phase of the Regional Connector was the formation of the LTWG.
 The Little Tokyo community in Los Angeles is one of only three remaining historic "Japantowns" in the United States.
 At one time Little Tokyo covered approximately one square mile, but today Little Tokyo occupies four large city blocks.
-Little Tokyo has decreased in physical size throughout the decades, beginning with the internment of Japanese Americans after Pearl Harbor, the subsequent expansion of the Civic Center in the 1960's, the construction of Parker Center and the Metropolitan Detention Center, and city redevelopment activities in the 1980's.
+Little Tokyo has decreased in physical size throughout the decades, beginning with the internment of Japanese Americans after Pearl Harbor, the subsequent expansion of the Civic Center in the 1960s, the construction of Parker Center and the Metropolitan Detention Center, and city redevelopment activities in the 1980s.

 Since then, the Little Tokyo community has experienced impacts from the three-year construction effort for the Metro Gold Line Eastside Extension.
 This included the construction of a new Little Tokyo/Arts District Station, as well as construction along Alameda Street between US 101 and 1st Street.
 The Regional Connector study began just as construction of the Metro Gold Line Eastside Extension was ending, and a number of community members were sensitive to construction beginning again in Little Tokyo.
-In addition to the Regional Connector, the California High Speed Rail project also initiated a DEIS/DEIR, which showed potential impacts to the Little Tokyo community.
+In addition to the Regional Connector, the California High-Speed Rail project also initiated a Draft EIS/EIR, which showed potential impacts to the Little Tokyo community.

 Against this background, and accompanied by perceptions about potential further shrinkage of this neighborhood, many community members saw the Regional Connector as one more encroachment into Little Tokyo.
-While this unease was evident during the AA, it grew during the DEIS/DEIR phase and peaked when the Little Tokyo community coalesced against both proposed Build Alternatives, the At-Grade Emphasis LRT Alternative and the Underground Emphasis LRT Alternative, at several Metro Board and community meetings in the Summer and Fall of 2009.
-Both construction and operation of these build alternatives for the Regional Connector were perceived as negatively impacting the community's cultural identity and economic viability because the proposed project could impact the intersection of 1st and Alameda Streets, divide the community with a physical barrier and create new safety concerns.
-Metro proposed a variety of potential mitigations to address these concerns through design treatments, but support for the project continued to diminish.
+While this unease was evident during the AA, it grew during the Draft EIS/EIR phase and peaked when the Little Tokyo community coalesced against both proposed build alternatives being studied at the time: the At-Grade Emphasis LRT Alternative and the Underground Emphasis LRT Alternative, at several Metro Board and community meetings in the summer and fall of 2009.
+Both construction and operation of these build alternatives for the Regional Connector were perceived as negatively impacting the community's cultural identity and economic viability because the proposed project could impact the intersection of 1st and Alameda Streets, divide the community with a physical barrier, and create new safety concerns.
+Metro proposed a variety of potential mitigation measures to address these concerns through design treatments, but support for the project continued to diminish.

-At this critical juncture for the Regional Connector, Metro recognized that the potential impacts of the project on this important historical, cultural and ethnic community would raise environmental justice concerns.
-The agency responded by proactively engaging the Little Tokyo community in a focused and collaborative dialogue to address their concerns via the creation of the Little Tokyo Working Group (LTWG).
-The LTWG was formed collaboratively by Metro and the Little Tokyo Community Council (LTCC) as a direct response to serious concerns voiced by

-Little Tokyo stakeholders about potential impact to this community from both construction and operation of the Underground Emphasis LRT Alternative and At-Grade Emphasis LRT Alternatives.
+At this critical juncture for the Regional Connector, Metro recognized that the potential impacts of the project on this important historic, cultural, and ethnic community would raise environmental justice concerns.
+The agency responded by proactively engaging the Little Tokyo community in a focused and collaborative dialogue to address their concerns via the creation of the LTWG.
+The LTWG was formed collaboratively by Metro and the LTCC as a direct response to serious concerns voiced by Little Tokyo stakeholders about potential impact to this community from both construction and operation of the Underground Emphasis LRT Alternative and At-Grade Emphasis LRT Alternative.
 (The LTCC is a non-profit membership-based organization whose mission is to ensure that Little Tokyo remains a viable center for the Japanese American community.
-The LTCC represents of over 100 organizations, including business, residential, social service, and religious organizations.)
+The LTCC represents over 100 organizations, including business, residential, social service, and religious organizations.)